-Please note that for the purpose of the provisions of the Spanish SOCIMI regulation, the following shall not be considered as real estate:
+Please note that for the purpose of the provisions of the Spanish SOCIMI regulation, the following shall not be considered as real estates:

-- i. real estate with special features to cadastral effects according to the Spanish Cadastral Act; and - ii. real estate assigned to third parties in virtue of agreements equivalents to leasing for the purposes of the Spanish Corporate Income Tax (Ley del Impuesto sobre Sociedades).
+- i. the real estates with special features to cadastral effects according to the Spanish Cadastral Act; and - ii. the real estates assigned to third parties in virtue of agreements equivalents to leasing for the purposes of the Spanish Corporate Income Tax (Ley del Impuesto sobre Sociedades).

-Real estate acquired shall be owned by the SOCIMIs (including, for these purposes, surface rights, elevation rights and rights to build under existent buildings filed in the Land Registry, as well as real estate assigned by third parties to the SOCIMIs in virtue of agreements equivalent to leasing for the purposes of the Spanish Corporate Income Tax (Ley del Impuesto sobre Sociedades)).
+The real estate acquired shall be owned by the SOCIMI (including, for these purposes, surface rights, elevation rights and rights to build under the existent building that is filed in the Land Registry, as well as the real estate assigned by third parties to SOCIMIs in virtue of agreements equivalent to leasing for the purposes of the Spanish Corporate Income Tax (Ley del Impuesto sobre Sociedades)).